Hila Sedighi: Life

 Hila Sedighi was born in the year 1985 (1364) in Tehran.
 She spends her first year in Tehran, before moving to Istanbul, the city her father spent his teenage years in.
 Sedighi and her family remain in Istanbul until end of 1990.
 Back to Iran, she starts her primary education.
 In 1999, in 10th grade, she is chosen by the Supreme Council of the Ministry of Education as one of the two students in the country to receive a complimentary membership (that would last for the duration of her school life).
 That year, she also receives a membership from the Central foundation committee of ‘Hamseda’ youth club, and starts contributing to the 6th sector of Tehran, both socially and culturally.
 In addition, she becomes chief editor of the Shahre Bacheha (City of children) magazine, distributed in schools in Tehran's 6th sector.

 In summer 2002, she establishes the Neyestan cultural literary association, becoming the youngest secretary of the national cultural literary association.
 Meetings of this organisation are held every quarter at the start, but progressively meetings are held monthly, up until spring 2009.
 Several contemporary poets and professors attend these events, and a wide range of musical groups perform.
 She contributes to the preparation of Dr. Shareaty's father's house museum.

-In 2003, she joins university to study law.
+In 2003, she has joined a university to study law.

 In 2006, Hila Sedighi joins the Baran campaign, and mostly supports reformist candidates in the city council, parliament, and presidential elections.
 The Baran Foundation will continue its work until 2009.

 In 2007, she helps a couple of her friends establish the Kimiadaran Javan club, with the goal of preserving and reviving Iran's cultural heritage, and serves as its chief executive.
 She becomes responsible for the legal department of the cultural social department of Tehran's municipality, but resigns, further to the 2009 presidential elections.

 Hila Sedighi holds a bachelor's degree in law.

 In 2016, Hila Sedighi was arrested after her freedom speech in Iran.